 To become a better golfer, you’ll need a more developed golf swing.
-It may seem obvious, but many people try to just hit the ball as far as they can without learning the fundamentals.
-A swing is a complex series of movements that if performed incorrectly can lead to poor results, or worse – injury!
-We’ve broken the golf swing into four parts:
+It may seem obvious, but many people try to just hit the ball as far as they can without learning the fundamentals, much to the dismay of your local orthopedic doctor.

 There are a few things you can do to make your setup safe.
 Hand, arm, and knee placement can all dictate a safe swing.
 You should feel comfortable prior to beginning your swing.
 Awkward setup may lead to an uncomfortable rest of your swing and potential injury.